top of page

 Can my flight be canceled like the airlines do?

-There are a number of reasons we may be forced to cancel your flight (e.g. rain or gusty winds).
+There are a number of reasons we may be forced to reschedule your flight (e.g. rain or gusty winds).
 Simply put, we will not take you up on a day where you will not be thrilled with your flight or if it is unsafe to fly.
-Your instructor has the authority to cancel, change, or shorten a flight due to weather or other factors beyond our control.
-If we are unable to fly at our scheduled time, we will make every effort to notify you promptly and will gladly coordinate with you to reschedule your flight for the next best date.
+Your pilot has the authority to reschedule, change, or shorten a flight due to weather or other factors beyond our control.
+Importantly, if we are unable to fly at our scheduled time, you will not lose any value!
+We will make every effort to notify you promptly and will gladly coordinate with you to reschedule your flight for the next best date.
 Top

 How safe is this really?

 While there is an element of risk in flying, quite simply, your biggest risk will be driving to the airport.
 Safety ALWAYS takes priority over having fun.
 We operate with your safety as our #1 top priority!
 Period.
-We’ve given thousands of flights over the years and your pilot is a highly qualified FAA certified pilot and flight instructor with thousands of hours of flying and instruction experience.
+We’ve given thousands of flights over the years and your pilots are highly qualified FAA certified pilots with thousands of hours of flying and instruction experience.
 We go above and beyond the FAA requirements to identify and mitigate risks in our operation while following the rules and regulations to the letter.
-We have a perfect safety record and the aircraft is maintained to meet the highest FAA maintenance standards for FAR Part 91 Flight Operations, to include pre-flight inspections, a thorough annual maintenance inspection as well as maintenance inspections every 100 hours of operation!
+We have a perfect safety record and the aircraft is maintained to meet the highest FAA maintenance standards!
 Top

 bottom of page